Continental Star F.C.: History

 The club was established in 1973 as Villa Star Football Club.
 They were renamed Continental Star in 1975 and joined a league for the first time in 1976 when they became members of Division One of the Central Birmingham Alliance.
 The club were Division One runners-up in their first season, earning promotion to the Premier Division.
 They went on to win the Premier Division title the following season, as well as the Surry Trophy.
 The club then joined the Kings Norton League, winning Division One at the first attempt.
 They subsequently transferred to the Warley Alliance League and won back-to-back league titles in 1979–80 and 1980–81 before moving to Division Four B of the Birmingham Works League.

 Continental Star won Division Four B at the first attempt.
 They went on to win Division Three B, Division Two and Division One B in successive seasons, before finishing as runners-up in Division One A in 1985–86.
-In 1989–90 the club were Division One champions, also winning the WBA Shield and the Sports Argus Shield.
-After winning won the league's Premier Division, Aston Villa Shield and WBA Shield in 1992–93, they moved up to Division Three of the Midland Combination.
+In 1989–90, the club were Division One champions, also winning the WBA Shield and the Sports Argus Shield.
+After winning the league's Premier Division, Aston Villa Shield, and WBA Shield in 1992–93, they moved up to Division Three of the Midland Combination.
 Their first season in Division Three saw them finish as runners-up, earning promotion to Division Two.
 The club were Division Two champions in 1995–96 and were promoted to Division One.
 They went on to finish as Division One runners-up the following season, securing promotion to the Premier Division.

 Despite finishing bottom of the Premier Division in 2000–01, Continental Star were not relegated.
 They were renamed Handsworth Continental Star at the end of the season, but reverted to Continental Star in 2002.
-In 2011–12 they were Premier Division champions and were promoted to the Midland Alliance.
+In 2011–12, they were Premier Division champions and were promoted to the Midland Alliance.
 When the Midland Alliance merged with the Midland Combination to form the Midland League in 2014, the club were placed in the Premier Division.
 However, after finishing bottom of the Premier Division in 2015–16, they dropped into Division Two due to moving to a new ground that did not meet Division One standards.
-In 2016–17 the club finished bottom of Division Two and were relegated to Division Three.
+In 2016–17, the club finished bottom of Division Two and were relegated to Division Three.